Weather Icon

 Contact Us

-Montevallo and the MDCD are touted as an effective model for such districts by Main Street Alabama, Alabama Communities of Excellence, and other economic development organizations.
+Montevallo and the MDCD have been recognized as an effective model for such districts by Main Street Alabama, the Alabama Communities of Excellence, and other economic development organizations.
 MDCD serves as an example of cooperation among public entities to leverage resources and maximize tax dollars for all citizens.

-A three-member board governs the MDCD with each board member serving a four-year term and each board member able to serve multiple terms if reappointed by their respective entities.
-Trey Gauntt, Chair, represents Shelby County, Mark Richard represents the University of Montevallo and Sonya Swords, City Coucil Member, represents the City of Montevallo.
+A three-member board governs the MDCD with each board member serving a four-year term.
+Trey Gauntt, represents Shelby County, Mark Richard represents the University of Montevallo and Sonya Swords, Chair represents the City of Montevallo.

-The MDCD meets on the first Monday of each month at 1:00 p.m. at City Hall in Council Chambers.
-All minutes and annual audits are posted on the City's website.
-Our community is always welcome at our meetings and we are always looking for more volunteers to contribute to the improvement of and future investment in our City.
+The MDCD meets on the second Monday of each month at 1:00 p.m. at City Hall in Council Chambers.
+All minutes and annual audits are posted (link to those).
+The community is always welcome at our meetings, and we are always looking for more volunteers to contribute to the improvement of and future investment in our City.

 Members